knucklebunnyds/svginator-v2/README.md

 - All SVGs should be properly closed with matching tags
 - Background SVGs are handled differently from trait SVGs
-- Original colors and opacities are preserved during processing
+- Original colors are preserved as inline styles
 - Illustrator-specific classes (st0, st1, etc.) are converted to semantic classes
+- Each trait type maintains proper opacity values
+- Shading elements always use opacity: 0.5